yawenyu93/CHILDES_Lexical-diversity/README.md

 # CHILDES_Lexical-diversity
-This project explores children's lexical diversity and its relation with maternal vocabulary diversity, based on [CHILDES corpus](http://childes.talkbank.org)
+This project explores children's lexical diversity and its relation with maternal vocabulary diversity, based on data from [CHILDES corpus](http://childes.talkbank.org)

 ## Context/Background
 - Lexical diversity of children, as one crucial component of language skills, have been investigated in abundant research.
 It affords the potential for communicating, socializing and learning new skills.
 In addition, vocabulary diversity of maternal language is found to strongly relate to children's language skills and cognitive development.